 The maps provide only approximate descriptions of ground conditions.
 They are also only a twodimensional representation and do not reflect any changes in geological and/or hydrogeological character with depth.
-Use of the maps must therefore be pragmatic, and the maps are not a substitute for detailed site investigation.
+Use of the maps should be pragmatic, and the maps are not a substitute for detailed site investigation.

 The aquifer productivity maps are based on, and limited to, an interpretation of the data in the possession of the British Geological Survey at the time the datasets were created.
+Updates to BGS digital linework since the production of the aquifer productivity maps may have led to some discrepancies between the aquifer productivity maps and the current DiGMapGB-50 datasets.
+The aquifer productivity maps are subject to periodic revision, and any such discrepancies will be addressed in the next revision.